Creating Our Future Capital Campaign

 The CAE also serves as the home for BGA’s innovative Entrepreneurial Leadership Program.
 The Yarbrough Family Center for Entrepreneurial Leadership includes four entrepreneurship-focused classrooms, five breakout spaces – including one with audio/video equipment for recording presentations and vocal performances – and a makerspace with a 3D printer, laser cutters, and a host of other technologically advanced prototyping tools.

-Lower School Enhancements: Underway
+Lower School Enhancements: First Phase Complete

-Just as the Center for Arts and Entrepreneurship brings together two disciplines that teach and develop essential skills, enhancements to our Lower School will merge the character and history of the Harpeth Campus with modern spaces that help foster a love of learning in our youngest students.
+Just as the Center for Arts and Entrepreneurship brings together two disciplines that teach and develop essential skills, enhancements to our Lower School merge the character and history of the Harpeth Campus with modern spaces that help foster a love of learning in our youngest students.
 Since creating a Lower School division through acquisition of Harpeth Academy, BGA's leaders have discussed plans to build a Lower School closer to the Glen Echo campus.
 Today, our Lower School serves as the northern gateway to Downtown Franklin, and the campus will remain a valuable component of our educational program for years to come.